mandober/debrief.math/200-set/set.HIERARCHY.md

-# Set Theory ∷ Hierarchy
+# Set Theory :: Hierarchy

-* Sets (general)
+* Sets - general
-  - set is a primitive
+  - the notion of a set
-  - sets in general
+  - set is a primitive object
-  - sets are objects
+  - sets are mathematical objects

-* Sets and similar collections
+* Collections
   - set
   - sets as containers
   - sets as collections